katyukha/Odood/docs/odood/src/frequently-used-commands.md

 ### Addons management
 - `odood addons list <path>` - list odoo addons in specified directory
+- `odood addons where <name>` - show where an addon is located (Odoo core / custom repo / download), and whether it is linked and installable
 - `odood addons update-list` - update list of available addons in all databases available for this server
 - `odood addons install <addon1> [addonN]` - install specified odoo addons for all databases available for this server; use `--missing-only` to skip already-installed ones
 - `odood addons update <addon1> [addonN]` - update specified odoo addons for all databases available for this server; use `--installed-only` to skip non-installed ones